Clinical Social Work

 Vermont Center for Resiliency

 As Integrative Practice Advisor and Clinical Supervisor at the Vermont Center for Resiliency (VCR)—a community practice of independent clinicians committed to trauma-oriented, resiliency-based, and social justice frameworks—I offer individual therapy, supervision, consultation, and creative programming.
-Significant clinical experience includes work with trauma, grief, loss, violence, victimization, death and dying, illness, injury, and transitions.
+Significant clinical practice experience includes work with trauma, grief, loss, violence, victimization, death and dying, illness, injury, and transitions.

 For over 20 years, I served New York City individuals and communities as program coordinator, supervisor, grant-writer, clinical therapist, clinical forensic specialist, crisis counselor, advocate, researcher, and consultant at a variety of multi-disciplinary agencies and institutions.
 It was in these capacities that I gained significant experience working with trauma, violence, victimization, abuse, neglect, life-threatening illness, death, dying, grief, and loss.